 The hardest part of all though, is the feeling of helplessness.
 Of knowing your child is going through something, and doing your best to help them, but knowing you can’t.
-Or knowing someone else is shaping your child’s opinions and behavior for the worse, and you can’t stop it.
-All you can do is sit back and watch the destruction.
 All I ever wanted in life was to be a good mom.
 I was never really a career-oriented person.
 I always wanted to be in a much less-sexist version of Leave it to Beaver.
 To have a baby and give them an amazing childhood.
 A life full of as much happiness as possible.
 Enough wonderful memories to blow away any bad ones.
 To be the mom that’s the greatest mom and the best friend.
 The mom that makes the best cookies, hosts the best sleepovers, and has one of the sweetest and happiest kids you would ever meet.
 As it turns out, all of that is pretty much unattainable.
 I’ll never be quite that good.
 (Okay, I will give myself the cookies thing, because my cookies are the bomb.com!
 Ask anyone.)

 But still, I am always there for her.
 And whenever she has struggled, I have tried to be for her what I needed at that age.
 I’ve tried showing her love and compassion every possible way I know how.
 But sometimes it just isn’t enough.
 That is the most awful part of what we are going through.
 No matter what I do, it will never be enough.
 It’s discouraging and painful to say the least.
 But…gotta keep on keepin’ on!

 Because truly, there is nothing else you can do except keep on going.
 In the words of my favorite fish ever, “Just keep swimming.”
 In spite of everything, I love my child more than life itself.
 I would do anything and everything in this world for her.
 And I will never, ever give up on her.
 Yes, our lives are an emotional wreck right now.
 Yes, every time I think we’ve hit rock bottom, we continue to hit new lows.
 Yes, I cry almost every day.
 Yes, I worry almost every waking moment about my child.
+But, we’are also experiencing. love, and laughter, and joy.
 This parenting thing is like the most intense roller coaster you’ve ever ridden, only you can never get off.
 But, I wouldn’t….even if sometimes I wish I could.